Driffield RUFC

 Driffield Rugby Club is an English rugby union club based in Driffield, East Yorkshire.
-The first XV team plays in Regional 1 North East, having been promoted from North 1 East into tier five following the league restructuring at the end of the 2021–22 season.
+The first XV team plays in Regional 1 North East, having been promoted from North 1 East into tier five following the league restructuring at the end of the 2021–22 season, and following a decision in 2026 to introduce 2XVs into the league structure, Driffield's 2nd XV entered Counties 2 Yorkshire A division.

 The club is located at Kelleythorpe, approximately 1 mi south-west of Driffield town centre.
 However, the club's original home was a field off St Johns Road, playing there from their formation in 1926 until the 1950s.